 While these attacks became much harder, they are still possible.
 Users, promised with free internet or movies are prone to installation and approval of any setting dialogs in the way.

-- Users should use a Mobile Threat Defence solution to alert and protect them about risks such as malicious profiles.
+- Users should use a Mobile Threat Defence solution, like SEP Mobile, to alert and protect them about risks such as malicious profiles.

 - As always, we encourage users to upgrade to the latest OS version available to them.